AllenInstitute/aics-segmentation/docs/installation_windows.md

 git --version
 ```

 If you don't have git, follow [Git for Windows](https://www.atlassian.com/git/tutorials/install-git#windows) to install.
+It is okay to just use default installation settings.
+Also, you need to restart Anaconda after installing Git.

 #### 2. Clone aics-segmentation repository from Github (suppose you want to save the folder under 'C:\Projects')